 Q: What happens if I do not get a voucher?

-We have provided this guide to all of our referral sources to be distributed, which identifies numerous programs that your family may be eligible for.
+We have provided this guide to all of our referral sources to be distributed, which identifies numerous programs for which your family may be eligible.

 Q: Is my family eligible for the Kids in Coats program?

 A: Eligible families live in Windham County, have children age 0 - grade 6, and have income no greater than 100% of the Federal Poverty Guidelines.

 This chart shows the 130% of federal poverty guidelines for July 1, 2017 - June 30, 2018.
 If your household income falls within the limits on this chart, your family is eligible for Kids in Coats assistance.
 Talk with your child's school, early childhood provider or social services agency to apply or for further information.

 8 53,716 4,477 1,033